-There’s a huge range of different fitness tools and devices available now, of a wildly varying degree of use and effectiveness.
-Amongst this backdrop of ‘must-have’ gadgets carefully marketed to part the fitness enthusiast from their money in the quest for the next latest and greatest workout tool, sometimes the simpler things get lost.
+There’s a huge range of different fitness tools and devices available these days, of a wildly varying degree of use and effectiveness.
+Amongst this backdrop of ‘must-have’ gadgets carefully marketed to part the fitness enthusiast from their money in their quest for the next latest and greatest workout tool, sometimes the simpler things get lost.

 The humble Skipping Rope is one such oft-forgotten item, yet for the squash player in particular, it is an invaluable addition to your kit bag.
 Cheap, portable, and easy to use, no squash player should be without one!

-Despite often having the rather soft image of children jumping rope and singing songs during break time at school, Rope Jumping is actually taken pretty seriously by many athletes. it’s a staple part of boxing training for one, and there are actually competitive Rope Jump competitions that are even televised in the US!
+Despite often having the rather soft image of children jumping rope and singing songs during break time at school, Rope Jumping is actually taken pretty seriously by many athletes. it’s a staple part of boxing training for one, and there are actually organised competitive Rope Jump competitions that are even televised in the US!

 Skipping is a great cardio workout, that can easily be adapted to vary the intensity.
 Adding in a small bounce in between each rope swing at a lower speed, or working continuous jumps at a higher speed, are two simple ways to make a big difference in terms of difficulty.

 Alternatively short bursts of higher speed effort can be included in an interval format, or you can just work at a steady pace for longer durations.
 The repeated bounces are a basic plyometric type action, so they are good for developing repeat dynamic force production, which is very beneficial for squash.
 There are also great balance and coordination benefits to improving your skipping fluency, especially if you haven’t tried it since the playground!